csinva/csinva.github.io/_notes/stat/causal_inference.md

 - problem: never get to see gt
   - groundtruth: randomized control trial (RCT) - controls for any possible confounders
 - 2 general approaches
-  1. matching - find patients that are similar and differ only in the treatment
+  1. **matching** - find patients that are similar and differ only in the treatment
      1. only variables you don't match on could be considered causal
+     2. very common approach is propensity score matching = use predicted probability of group membership e.g., treatment vs. control group—based on observed predictors, usually obtained from logistic regression to create a counterfactual group
   2. regression adjustments
      - requires *unconfoundedness* = *omitted variable bias*
      - if there are no confounders, correlation is causation